 - Compression: creating and updating compressed files are supported.

-- Tools for managing ownership, permissions and ACLs: secaudit checks the integrity of ownership, permissions and ACL, usermap gives help to configure ownership.
+- Tools for managing ownership, permissions and ACLs: ntfssecaudit checks the integrity of ownership, permissions and ACL, ntfsusermap gives help to configure ownership.

 The available packages are extensions to recent stable versions.
-They pass standard tests, they have been tested on top of i386 and x86_64 (small-endian) and M68K (big-endian) CPUs, and their interoperability has been tested against Windows (XP and later versions.)
+They pass standard tests, they have been tested on top of little-endian CPUs (i386, x86_64, ARM) and big-endian ones (M68K, Sparc), and their interoperability has been tested against Windows versions from XP to 10.
 Nevertheless problems may have crept in, so you should backup your valuable data regularly.

 OpenIndiana users : please see the OpenIndiana page